-Resilience as airbag
+Resilience as an airbag

-Overcoming fears: Then change your thoughts
+Overcome fears: Then change your thoughts

 What do people who are resilient do?

-- Think critically: Approach the problem from different angles, then other possible solutions emerge
+Think critically: approach the problem from different angles, then other possible solutions emerge.

-- They know exactly what talents they have and apply them in the right areas
+They know exactly what talents they have and apply them in the right areas

-- Gratitude: When was the last time you were grateful and did you show it to the person?
+Gratitude: When was the last time you were grateful and did you show it to the person?

-We find it difficult to apply these aspects in everyday life.
-It seems that we first have to suffer a serious setback in order to live so fulfilled.
-"I remember my experience very well.
-It was a Friday night.
+We just find it difficult to apply these aspects in our daily lives.
+Apparently, we have to suffer a serious setback before we can live so fulfilled.
+"I remember my experience very well: it was a Friday night.
 My wife was shopping with our daughter.
-I had made myself comfortable in my armchair.
-At 9:30 pm the doorbell suddenly rang.
-When I opened it, two policewomen were standing there.
-They informed me that my wife and daughter had been in a serious traffic accident in which our girl had died.
+I had made myself comfortable in the armchair.
+At 9:30 p.m., the doorbell suddenly rang.
+When I opened it, there were two policewomen standing there.
+They informed me that my wife and daughter had been in a serious traffic accident in which our girl died.
 I held on to the stairs.
-"I walked apathetically around our apartment..."
+I walked apathetically through our apartment..."

-"Together we'll create a bright future!"
+"Together we are creating a bright future!"

 You can accomplish so much by changing your thoughts!
 Determination does not come alone when we dare to look through the eyes of our children.
 If we can never unleash our talents, if we are never really there for each other.
 "I am convinced that if we ever turn our thoughts around, overcome our fears, endless new possibilities open up," says Richard de Hoop.
 "Every step helps to create a world worth living in for all of us.
 Together we create a bright future - that's my truth!"